 - Make Your Financial Advisor Newsletter Colorful.
 Add photos that correspond with the article topic, change the font style of the title, and add secondary information near the photo with a one-sentence line that supports the article in a different color.
 Make your newsletter visually appealing, but use the same font size (11 pt.) and font style for all article information.

 - Concentrate on 3-4 Topics for Different Age Groups.
-Don’t create a newsletter with only topics that appeal to one age group even if you specialize in a certain age range.
+Don’t create a newsletter with content that appeals to only one age group, even if you specialize in a certain age range.
 Newsletters are commonly shared with extended family and friends and should appeal to multi-generational readers.
 Make it your goal that the newsletter is passed on and results in a new client!

 - Extend Your Topic Information.
 Include articles that pertain to consumer education, insurance, and cyber security for example.
 By providing other topics in your newsletter you show the reader you’re up to date on current information that pertains to their life outside of just the services you provide.
 Keep the other topic information within the financial industry, which is vast and covers many areas.